NordicWayInterchange/interchange/demo/single-node/README.md

 Click on the three dots on the fat right to see the details of the delivery including the [Endpoint](../../GLOSSARY.md#endpoint) to connect to in order to send messages.

-You have to use the service provider client to send messages.
+You have to use the service provider client to send messages, as described in [Publishing your first message](#publishing-your-first-message).
+But first, we need to register a subscription and listen to messages.

 ### Register a Subscription
 In order to see messages flowing through the system, we can create a [Subscription](../../GLOSSARY.md#subscription) to the data stream, and listen to the associated queue.